Akshay Kumar-led 'Cuttputlli' sets September 2 premiere on Disney+ Hotstar | Entertainment

 Psychological thriller ''Cuttputlli'', headlined by superstar Akshay Kumar, will be releasing on Disney+ Hotstar on September 2.
 Produced by industry veteran Vashu Bhagnani, the film is directed by Ranjit M Tiwari of ''Bell Bottom'' fame.

+''We are delighted to collaborate with Pooja Entertainment and the talented actor in a psychological thriller that hopefully keeps them hooked,'' he added.

+''Cuttputlli'' has screenplay and dialogues by Aseem Arrora, whose credits include ''Bell Bottom'' and ''Ek Villain Returns''.
+The film is lensed by National Award-winning cinematographer Rajeev Ravi.

-The film is also produced by Jackky Bhagnani and Deepshikha Deshmukh under their banner Pooja Entertainment.
+The movie is also produced by Jackky Bhagnani and Deepshikha Deshmukh under their banner Pooja Entertainment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)